Reviews You Can Rely On

 Thin shell material

 The Outdoor Research Carbide shines thanks to its extremely breathable and comfortable shell material.
-The 3L (three-layer) Pertex Shield fabric is one of the most breathable and comfortable materials we've worn.
+The 3L (three-layer) Pertex Shield fabric is one of our most breathable and comfortable materials tested.
 The DWR coating is also convincing, providing excellent weather protection for its weight.
 Combine all of this with ski-specific features to take you from the resort to the backcountry, and you have a stellar value for an excellent price.

-While this stretchy 3-layer jacket provides excellent breathability and water resistance, we felt the more biting winds permeate the thin material.
-This more backcountry-oriented shell is so thin that we have some questions about how it will hold up to the test of time, but after months of use, we have no reason to believe it will perform poorly.
-We wish you could remove the powder skirt, like on the Black Diamond Recon Stretch Shell.
-Overall, though, we believe the Carbide performs similarly to many high-end shells on the market at a fraction of the price.
+While this stretchy 3-layer jacket provides excellent breathability and water resistance, we felt the more biting winds permeate the thin material during testing.
+This more backcountry-oriented shell is so thin that we question how it will hold up to the test of time, but after months of use, we have no reason to believe it will perform poorly.
+Lastly, we wish the powder skirt was removable, like the one on the Black Diamond Recon Stretch Shell.
+Despite these critiques, we believe the Carbide performs similarly to many high-end shells on the market at a fraction of the price.

 Read more: Outdoor Research Carbide review